 Stage 1: Acute HIV infection

-- muscle and joint aches and pains
+- muscle or joint pain

 - ulcers in the mouth

 - sore throat